Artemisia annua, Hyb8001r

 CNAP is a research centre in the Department of Biology.
 Our aim is undertake research that benefits society.
 Read more here.

-The CNAP Artemisia Research Project is directed by Professor Ian Graham and is funded by the Bill & Melinda Gates Foundation.
+The CNAP Artemisia Research Project was directed by Professor Ian Graham and was funded by the Bill & Melinda Gates Foundation.

 From 2011 – 2018, CNAP worked in partnership with East West Seed International, who were the first to demonstrate field-based A.annua hybrid seed production, confirming the feasibility of sustainable, large-scale seed production and distribution of our hybrids, and substantially reducing the costs of hybrid seed.

-Ian Graham, CNAP: "This project demonstrates how world-class, strategic research can be delivered with impact for the benefit of developing countries."
+Ian Graham, CNAP: "This project demonstrated how world-class, strategic research can be delivered with impact for the benefit of developing countries."